 Teacher's Tasty Treat Table

-- Tray or small paper plate, 1 for each child
+- Tray or small paper plate—one for each child

-Tell the children they will try tiny, tasty treats as they listen for the /t/ sound, such as treat, tasty, teacher, and table.
+Tell the children that they will try tiny, tasty treats as they listen for words starting with the /t/ sound, such as treat, tasty, teacher, and table.

 Taste tiny, tasty treats on the teacher's table